welcome to callenharty.com

 Follow:

-Over 830 others are following or have liked Callen's Facebook author page.
+About 850 others are following or have liked Callen's Facebook author page.
 Visit Callen Harty, Author

 On Goodreads you can follow him at Callen's Goodreads author page

-Callen is no longer on Twitter.
+Callen is no longer on Twitter/X, but is on Bluesky.

 You can also support local businesses by ordering all of his books except Breathe Passion: Remembering the Wisconsin Uprising (only available though blurb.com) through your favorite bookstore.